 This is the one of typical spring vegetables in Kyoto.

-“Managanji” means Mangan temple in Kyoto.(NOT Manganese Dioxide!)”Shishitou” means green pepper.
-This pepper is cultivated around Manganji temple.
+“Managanji” means Mangan temple in Kyoto.(NOT Manganese Dioxide!)
+And, “Togarashi(とうがらし)” means green pepper.
+These are cultivated around Mangan-ji temple.

-If this leek is used for Ramen or other foods in restaurant, the price will increase +100 yen more.
+If this leek is used for Ramen or other foods in restaurant, the price will increase + a few USD more.

 I don’t see it anywhere except for Kyoto.